shrideio/shoebox/src/ci/README.md

 ### Setup

 1. Drone Vault plugin requires a Vault client token for accessing secrets stored in the Vault service.
-Fetch the client token as described [here](/src/vault/README.md#issue-a-client-token) and then replace the placeholder in `.env` file running the following command.
+Check if the `$VAULT_TOKEN` environment variable is assigned by running the following command `$ echo $VAULT_TOKEN`.
+If not, fetch the Vault client token and set the variable before continuing as described [here](/src/vault/README.md#issue-a-client-token).
+Replace the placeholder in the `.env` file by running the following command.

     > WARNING: Do not forget to replace [vault-token] with the actual value

     ```
-    $ export VAULT_TOKEN=[vault-token]

     $ sudo sed -i 's|@VAULT_TOKEN$|'"$VAULT_TOKEN"'|g' $REPO_ROOT/src/ci/.env
-    $ cat $REPO_ROOT/src/ci/.env
+    $ cat $REPO_ROOT/src/ci/.env # verify the result
     ```

 2. Start Drone CI (`ci`), Drone build agent (`ci-agent`), Drone Vault plugin (`ci-secret-plugin`), and PostgreSQL (`ci-db`) containers.